Wedding Email Dos and Don'ts

 Information on lodging, etc.

 When sending out your formal invitations, it’s also fine to include enclosures such as a map and directions for out-of-town guests.
 To avoid overloading the mailing, however, other material – such as information on hotels, restaurants and points of interest—can be sent in a separate mailing to those who accept.
-For those of your guests who are web connected, a group e-mail is ideal for sending this information.
-Simply begin with a general salutation – “Dear All” and sign the e-mail as you would an individual message.
-It can also be posted on your wedding web site, if you have one.
+For those of your guests who are web connected, a group email using the BCC feature is ideal for sending this information.
+Simply begin with a general salutation – “Dear All” and sign the email as you would an individual message.
+It can also be posted on your wedding website, if you have one.

 This is a great way to keep family and attendants up to speed on plans, but use common sense and consideration.
 Don’t flood the in-boxes of your entire guest list with daily news flashes and don’t share overly personal details that are best saved for your closest friends.